 Today’s Focus

-Colombia’s benchmark broke out of its recent torpor on July 8, with the COLCAP up 0.81% as gains in industrials, services and agriculture pulled the board higher.
+Colombia’s benchmark broke out of its recent quiet on July 8.
+The COLCAP rose 0.81% as gains in industrials, services and agriculture pulled the board higher.

-The engine was food-and-drink conglomerate Grupo Nutresa, up 4.33%, backed by insurer Grupo Bolivar and utility Celsia — a domestic, defensive cast rather than the energy heavyweights.
+The engine was food-and-drink group Grupo Nutresa, up 4.33%, backed by insurer Grupo Bolivar and utility Celsia.
+This was a home-grown, defensive cast rather than the energy heavyweights.

-The peso stayed firm near 3,327 per dollar, still about 14% below its 52-week high, telling foreign desks that offshore money remains comfortable holding Colombian risk.
+The peso stayed firm near 3,327 per dollar, still about 14% below its 52-week high.
+That tells foreign desks offshore money remains comfortable holding Colombian risk.

 What matters today.
 A defensive, breadth-led advance — not an oil-name rally — lifted the COLCAP even as crude spiked, leaving the currency as the calmer signal.